ibm-cloud-docs/schematics/autodeploy-template.md

 # Creating an auto-deploy button for {{site.data.keyword.bpshort}} actions
 {: #auto-deploy-url}

-Use the instructions on this page to create a button that opens the {{site.data.keyword.bpshort}} action create page and pre-poluates an action name and the GitHub repository URL that stores your Ansible playbook.
+Use the instructions on this page to create a button that opens the {{site.data.keyword.bpshort}} action create page and pre-populates an action name and the GitHub repository URL that stores your Ansible playbook.
 You can use this button to create {{site.data.keyword.bpshort}} actions more quickly.
 {: shortdesc}

 For a sample button, see the `Deploy to IBM Cloud` button on the [Sample Ansible playbook for {{site.data.keyword.cloud_notm}}](/docs/schematics?topic=schematics-sample_actiontemplates) page.